ScanGov/docs/_posts/2024-10-05-new-gov-website-security grades-scores.md

  - security
 ---

-We added a new [ScanGov](https://scangov.org) indicator that grades/scores federal and state government websites based on core web security practices.
+We added a new [ScanGov](https://scangov.org) indicator that grades/scores federal and state government websites based on basic web security practices.

 ## Why it matters &#128680;